MindHunter /// Dr. Ann Burgess

 That's one thing that Dr.

-And these offenders practiced, rehearsed these fantasies over and over in their heads until fantasy itself became more authentic than reality.
+Burgess and the team really found in their studies was that fantasy was a common element, and these offenders practiced, rehearsed these fantasies over and over in their heads until fantasy itself became more authentic than reality.

 You know, fantasy to them was the sacred, and so they had to act that out.
+That was

+their compulsion.
 That was their need.

 Stephen, talk about the book a little bit.

-the interesting level
+the the interesting level

 Burgess.

-She's able to share her knowledge in really easily accessible ways, which is very helpful for writing the book.
+You know, she's smart, she's done amazing things, she's able to share her knowledge in really easily accessible ways, which is very helpful for writing the book.

-And one of her ideas early on with this book was not just to tell the story of the individual cases, which is something that had been done before, but was to sort of fold these individual cases into the greater story of profiling itself.
+And one of her ideas early on with this book was not just to tell the story of the individual cases, which is something that had been done before, but was to sort of fold these individual cases into the greater story of profiling itself,

-how profiling got started, you know, how there was intense opposition to it at the beginning,
+how there was intense opposition to it at the beginning,

 and what it took for it to become successful.
+So that's a story that's never really been told.

 And also telling it from her perspective as one of the few women that was in the FBI at that time